 The slim soundbar is only around 7 pounds, which makes it light and easy to wall mount to keep out of your way.
 It has an incognito design save for the LED light bar on the surface that displays your settings.

-What’s good about the little LED lights is they show up in different colors depending on the audio settings.
+What’s great about the little LED lights is they show up in different colors depending on the audio settings.
 The Bose 500 looks like the Bose Soundbar 700 but without the tempered glass top.

 The sleek soundbar has rubber feet to keep it from slipping if placed on a flat surface.
 All the connection ports can be found in the back of the soundbar including Bose’s ADAPTIQ headset connection.